The utmost importance of collaboration.

 Being a web designer is like being a director of photography on feature films: you need advanced technical skills and at the same time, you need to have a creative mind.
 Few people have both.
 So ask yourself: could you benefit from the help of a creative mind, or do you need a web developer?
 Or do you believe you can do both?
 Great!
-But even then… you should consider looking for a friend to work with.
+But even then… you should consider looking for a friend and start a collaboration.

 If you are a newbie web designer, find a newbie graphic designer whose work you admire.
 Present yourself as a team.
 Clients don’t like solo performers, and they have good reasons for that.